virtualzone/tubewarder/README.md

 * Connect your applications using SOAP web services or RESTful services
 * Get rid of message and templating code in your applications
 * Configurable outbound connectors
-* Central place for controllind and archiving our outbound communication
+* Central place for controlling and archiving your outbound communication

 Note: Tubewarder is still under active development.
 The current release is 1.0-Alpha1, but features the core functionality.
 Use it on your own risk.